How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • Sale of joint property without the consent of the husband or wife.

-To avoid the sale of a vehicle or other property before the division by the court, these things are seized before a decision is made.
+To avoid the sale of a vehicle or other property before the court divides, these items are seized until a decision is made.

-What to do if the property is registered to another person
+What to do if the property is registered in the name of another person

-In case of illegal registration of the right of ownership to another person, it is possible to file a new claim to challenge the fictitious transaction.
+If the right of ownership is illegally registered in the name of another person, it is possible to file a new claim to challenge the fictitious transaction.

 You will need to provide the following evidence: